 Who took the picture?
 When was it taken.
 If you did not take the picture than you can not use it without permission.
 If you did take the picture, but took it as an employee of the other company, they likely also have the rights to the picture as "employee work product."

 I bought a car from a guy in Kansas and i have the Bill of Sale, 2 other witnesses, registration papers, and insurance papers.
 I need to obtain the title but he didn't have it and to him it'll take him $200 to obtain them since he says he needs to drive to Topeka to sign papers.
-I call BS on that....
+I call BS...
 Read more »

 The only way to obtain a title if he doesn't provide one is to file a quiet title suit.
 A quiet title suit is a legal proceeding where you ask the court to declare you the owner of the vehicle.
 Kansas legal services has a guide on how to file these suits.
 Here is a link to that information:...Read more »